oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

 This is a quick guide on how to access webpages on the Oppia dev server.

 **Sign in**
-To access most webpages, you will need to sign in with admin privileges
+To access most webpages, you will need to sign in as adminstrator
 1. Click the sign-in button on the nav bar on the top
 2. Sign in as the administrator